Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/home.md

 ## Getting Started with Planet Creation

-There is a template [here](https://github.com/xen-42/ow-new-horizons-config-template){ target="_blank" } if you want to release your own planet mod using configs.
+The [Config Template](https://github.com/xen-42/ow-new-horizons-config-template){ target="_blank" } is available if you want to release your own planet mod using configs.
 You can learn how the configs work by picking apart the [Real Solar System](https://github.com/xen-42/outer-wilds-real-solar-system){ target="_blank" } mod or the [New Horizons Examples](https://github.com/xen-42/ow-new-horizons-examples){ target="_blank" } mod.